Alex Mortland

 By 17, Alex had become highly proficient on guitar (electric & acoustic), bass guitar & keyboards, having taught himself the latter two instruments.
 He was soon gigging regularly with several local jam/cover bands, sometimes switching between several instruments in a single night.

-Back in the USA, with The Hipknotics having gone their seperate ways, Alex became the guitarist for Sambusa, a six-piece Seattle rock band best described as “alternative soul”.
+Back in the USA in 2006, Alex became the guitarist for Sambusa, a six-piece Seattle rock band best described as “alternative soul”.
 The band self-released one album (Riddle For Reason), toured the West Coast and generated a massive following in the Seattle area before calling it quits in 2010.

-Currently, Alex is a guitarist & songwriter with Saruna (his pride & joy), which also features Seattle luminaries such as Kent Halvorsen, Christa Wells, Jeremy Lightfoot & Derneill “Woogie D” Washington.
-Saruna specializes in a hybrid of rock/pop/jazz/r&b/electronica, and the band has been taking Seattle by storm since their live debut in November 2013.
+The next chapter saw a long & extremely fruitful tenure as guitarist & songwriter with Saruna, which also featured Seattle luminaries such as Kent Halvorsen, Christa Wells, Jeremy Lightfoot & Derneill “Woogie D” Washington.
+Saruna specialized in a unique blend of rock/pop/jazz/r&b, and the band was a major staple of the Seattle scene from 2013 until 2025, with an extraordinary self-titled album released in 2023.

 Besides the above, Alex has worked with MANY other bands & artists as a guitarist, bassist, keyboardist, singer, producer & songwriter.
-A short list would include: Lee Oskar (War, Low Rider Band), Blake Lewis (American Idol), KJ Sawka (Pendulum, Destroid), Thomas Erak (The Fall Of Troy, Just Like Vinyl, Chiodos), RA Scion (Common Market), Blackout Media, Awake Underwater and many more.
+A short list would include: Blake Lewis (American Idol), KJ Sawka (Pendulum, Destroid), Thomas Erak (The Fall Of Troy, Just Like Vinyl, Chiodos), Blackout Media, Awake Underwater and many more.